PyDMDĀ¶

 HTML(ani.to_html5_video())

-Amazing, isn't it?
+Amazing, is not it?
 And we remember that everything is obtained just from few noisy snapshots.
 For a further check about the accuracy of the reconstruction, we can plot the integral computed on the original snapshots and on the DMD states.

 figure = plt.figure(figsize=(18, 5))